I Moved to Canada - Now What?

 The next item to look at is your current career.
 Where are you in your career?
 Can you afford to stomach some downward career mobility (worst case scenario)?

+If my career was at its peak - for example, I was a c-suite executive, or I was a premium employee relative to the corporate food chain, or I had active business ventures, I probably would not want to move, unless there was a bigger reason to move.
 Whether a profession is in-demand or not does not really matter (in my view).
 The basic principles of supply & demand are applicable to every profession, and every profession is not immune to transitory market or economic conditions.
+For a better picture, please do your homework.

 Consider Your Age, Family, and Overall Situation

-Screw It, I am Gonna Move Anyway!
+Screw It, I am Going to Move Anyway!
 Analysis-Paralysis Will Keep Me Wondering

 As Wendy Williams once said, "Those who wait get left on the side".
-You could just trigger the nuclear option and run with the move.
+You could trigger the nuclear option and run with the move.
 Analysis-Paralysis may have you running linear and quadratic equations, as well as refining assumptions with many statistical models to determine whether your thoughts are in the right place.
-This was where I invoked the notwithstanding clause – I found myself running many simulations in my mind.
+This was where I invoked the notwithstanding clause – I found myself running many scenarios in my mind, trying to get the first, second and anti derivatives for my scenarios.

 Final Thoughts

-Overall, I think I am doing reasonably well and things should get better with time and more effort.
-My tin hat persona still tingles and sorta puts me in this weird "expect anything" box.
-I do realise that I may have written this post from a hawkish perspective, but I do believe that we should not ignore 'the basics.'
-I would like to thank my previous line manager and past colleagues for helping me out with reference checks for my current job in Canada – hopefully they both read this fun and witty article and never forget my name.
+Overall, I think I am doing reasonably well and this new reality will sink in and feel more natural.
+Passing the first checkpoint (3 months in Canada) with no major hiccups is a good thing; It does indicate that even greater days are possible in the future.
+Having passed 3 months here means I can start "letting my hair down a bit" and relax.
+The Metro Vancouver region truly is magnificent, and I hope to experience more of it as time passes.
+I still need to go coffee shop hopping so I can rebuild my index of coffee spots and coffee roasters worth my dollars and time.
+I do realise that while I may have written this post from a hawkish perspective, I do believe that we should not ignore 'the basics.'
+I would like to thank my previous line manager and past colleague for helping me out with reference checks in July of 2025 – hopefully they both read this fun and witty post and will not forget my name.
 Will Canada become my new home?
-Will I finally be off the single men market?
-Will living and working in Canada show me something unrelated to work?
+Will living and working in Canada show me something interesting and unrelated?
 Will I experience and do great things while in Canada?
+What I am I going to look like in a few months to years from now?
 Only time has the answers to those questions.

 Disclaimer

-No Generative AI solutions were used to author any parts of this article.
-I figured that it would be fun to write something a little witty, light-hearted, and balanced.
+No Generative AI was used to author any parts of this article.
+I figured that it would be fun to write something a little witty, light-hearted, and grounded in reality.

 The views and opinions expressed in this post are solely mine and do not represent those of my employer, or any other affiliated entities.